chavez-lab/ampliconsuite-cwl-workflows/README.md

 - **ampliconsuite-grouped-cram**.
 Same as above, but accepts .cram inputs.

 ## Developer's Note
- Tool and workflow development was done on the CAVATICA platform and uploaded to GitHub using `sbpack`[^1].
+ Tool and workflow development and testing was done on the CAVATICA platform and uploaded to GitHub using `sbpack`[^1].
 This development pattern has some unfortunate consequences:
  - Version history is embedded in the files and not in git version control;
  - Lots of code in this repository is duplicated; for example, `zip.cwl` is a single tool developed on the CAVATICA platform, but is duplicated into each workflow here;
  - Code updates on the platform are not automatically propagated to this repository.